 Louise's behavior is… disconcerting as of late.
 Are these the work of the familiar runes?

-No, the sentient weapon said.
+No, the spirit answered.
 The Void magic is interacting with you and Louise in an odd manner.

 Well, Derflinger said, you have begun efforts in preventing the familiar runes from binding you to Louise, right?